spicysomtam/k3s-aws-cluster/README.md

 # Aim

-To provide a straightforward deployment of rancher [k3s](https://k3s.io/) kubernetes clusters on aws using terraform.
+To provide a straightforward deployment of rancher [k3s](https://k3s.io/) light weight kubernetes clusters on aws using terraform.
 In essence build yourself a simple k3s based cluster.
+If you don't know what k3s is, its a super light weight but full featured kubernetes; this means more performance (memory/cpu) for your apps.

 Features implemented: